PacktPublishing/Mastering-Docker-Enterprise/Production/Ingress/Interlock2-Swarm/README.md

 # Getting Interlock2 set up for production

+### This is a sample exercise, not an endorsement of this configuation for production systems!

 Before you start, make sure you enable UCP's Layer 7 routing (Interlock2)

 * Log into the UCP Web UI (as a UCP Administrator user)